WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-03-azure-functions-process-queue-messages.md

 author: Wolfgang Ofner
 categories: [Cloud]
 tags: [Azure, Azure Service Bus, Azure Functions]
+description: Azure Functions is a serverless compute offering and lets developers execute code without thinking about the infrastructure it is running on.
 ---

 Azure Functions is a serverless compute offering and lets developers execute code without thinking about the infrastructure it is running on.
 This helps to efficiently develop event-driven solutions.